Your Chapter 7 Bankruptcy Attorney in Washington DC, Maryland

 Chapter 7 discharges all of the petitioner’s eligible debt, while Chapter 13 allows petitioners to repay some debts to creditors.
 Because Chapter 7 applicants don’t have the means to maintain their mortgage, the bankruptcy code offers no opportunity for them to catch up on mortgage payments.
 If applicants can reach a separate agreement with their mortgage company, they can continue with the mortgage.
 Chapter 7 bankruptcy is more harmful to a credit score than Chapter 13 and stays on the credit report for 10 years, as opposed to seven.

-Our bankruptcy attorneys handle situations within the District of Columbia, Maryland, and Northern Virginia.
+Our bankruptcy attorneys handle situations within the District of Columbia, and Maryland.
 Our clients originate from a variety of areas including: